mwbowers/mwbowers.github.io/reference/datagate/datagate-client/as400-program.md

 ### void ObjectToParm([object value](https://docs.microsoft.com/en-us/dotnet/api/system.object), [string parameterName](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [Int32\[\] elementIndices](https://docs.microsoft.com/en-us/dotnet/api/system.int32))

 Converts the specified object to a parameter of the specified name and element indices.

+#### Remarks
+This method converts the specified object to a parameter of the specified name and element indices in the ASNA DataGate client.
+It checks if the provided parameter name is null, and if so, throws an ArgumentNullException.
+It then creates a new SubParmName with the specified parameter name and element indices, and gets the parameter with the name from the SubParmName.
+If no such parameter exists, it throws an ArgumentException.
+It then calls the FromObject method of the parameter with the SubParmName and the object.

 ```cs
 void ObjectToParm(object value, string parameterName, Int32[] elementIndices)